GS Yuasa’s improved cells: LEV50 vs LEV50N

 At the time PSA said that cars would keep the previous range because the regenerative braking was now more efficient.
-The truth is that there was a change in cell chemistry, LEV50 was replaced by LEV50N.
+However, there was a change in battery cell chemistry and LEV50 was replaced by LEV50N.
 A change of electrolyte that allows it to be more heat resistant, similar to what happened in the Leaf with the lizard battery.
 The Ragone curve (battery efficiency) also improved.

 These new cells retain 80 % of the initial capacity after 5.500 charge/discharge cycles (100 % DOD @ 25°C).